Endometrial Polyp and Role of Hysteroscopy

 Role of Hysteroscopy

 Hysteroscopy can also be used to treat polyps.
 A hysteroscope is a telescope that is inserted into the uterine cavity through vagina.
 Uterine cavity is inflated with fluid to visulaise the cavity and identify pathology like polyps.
 Instruments can be inserted in to the uterine cavity through the same channel and polyp can be resected under vision.
-Hysteroscopic removal of polup is a better way to treat it than blind curettage.
+Hysteroscopic elimination of polup is a better way to deal with it than blind curettage.

 Why KJIVF for Hysteroscopy